12 Best Treatments for Your Lawn

 Perennial ryegrassCool season1.5-2.5 inches

-• Follow the rule of thirds: Never cut more than one-third of the blade’s length.
+• Follow the one-third rule: Never cut more than one-third of the blade’s length.
 For example, if the grass is 3 inches tall, don’t cut more than 1 inch.
 Mowing taller promotes strong roots and helps shade out weeds.
 Mowing too low (scalping) stresses the lawn and blocks photosynthesis (the process plants use to create energy).

 clump of freshly mowed grass on lawn